Socialism in the United States

-The history of the socialist movement in the United States has encompassed various types of tendencies, including anarchists, communists, democratic socialists, social democrats, Marxists, Marxist–Leninists, Trotskyists, and utopian socialists.
+Socialism in the United States is a broad movement that has encompassed a wide range of tendencies and theories.
+As an ideological family, it includes democratic socialism, social democracy, communism, and libertarian/anarcho-socialist.
+As economic models, it includes market socialism and state socialism.
+Philosophically, it includes Marxism, ethical socialism, utopian socialism, Christian socialism, and libertarian/anarcho-socialist thought.
+The movement has included both reformist socialism, which seeks change through elections, unions, and legislation, and revolutionary socialism, which seeks to replace capitalism through revolution.

 These movements trace their origins back to utopian communities that took root in the early 19th century, such as the Shakers, the activist visionary Josiah Warren, and intentional communities inspired by Charles Fourier.
 In the 1860s, immigration from Europe of radical labor activists, particularly of German, Jewish, and Scandinavian backgrounds, led to the establishment of the International Workingmen's Association in 1864 and the Socialist Labor Party of America in 1877.
 During the 1870s, socialists of various tendencies actively participated in early American labor organizations and workers' demands to improve working conditions, as well as to officially recognize and practically implement the basic labor rights.
 These grievances culminated in the 1886 Haymarket massacre in Chicago, which resulted in the death of eleven people.
 One of the consequences of this tragic event was the establishment of International Workers' Day, which was proclaimed as a fundamental labor holiday.
 Apart from that, workers' organizations and socialist parties worldwide made the establishment of an eight-hour workday their primary objective.

 In 1901, multiple socialist parties merged to create the Socialist Party of America (SPA).
 In 1905, anarchists created the Industrial Workers of the World.
 The Socialist Party of America, led by its national chairman Eugene V. Debs (who was also the SPA's candidate in the U.S. presidential elections), played a crucial role in igniting a widespread socialist opposition to World War I, which eventually led to the nationwide governmental repression collectively known as the First Red Scare.
 The Socialist Party declined in the 1920s, but the party nonetheless often ran Norman Thomas for president.
-In the 1930s, the Communist Party of the United States of America (CPUSA) played a significant role in the labor and racial struggles of that time, despite being severely affected by an internal split, when many of its members parted ways and, in 1938, under the leadership of James P. Cannon, founded the Trotskyist Socialist Workers Party (SWP).
+In the 1930s, the Communist Party of the United States of America (CPUSA) played a significant role in the labor and racial struggles of that time.
 In the 1950s, socialism was affected by McCarthyism, and in the 1960s, it was revived by the widespread radicalization brought by the New Left and similar movements' social struggles and revolts.
-In the 1960s, Michael Harrington and other socialists were called to assist the Kennedy administration and then the Johnson administration's war on poverty and Great Society, while socialists also played important roles in the civil rights movement.
+In the 1960s, Michael Harrington and other socialists were called to assist the Kennedy administration and then the Johnson administration's War on Poverty and Great Society, while socialists also played important roles in the civil rights movement.